simonmichael/hledger/doc/DOCS.md

 Last updated: 2025-09
 <!-- keep synced with Justfile, Shake.hs -->

-### Change manuals' content
+### Update manuals' content

-Updates to the manuals' content are welcome and encouraged from all contributors.
+Updates to the manuals' content are welcome and encouraged!

-In the main hledger repo, find and update the appropriate source file(s).
+Note the various formats and versions of the manuals are generated from source files.
-It is usually one of
-`hledger/hledger.m4.md` or `hledger/Hledger/Cli/Commands/*.md` for the hledger manual, `hledger-ui/hledger-ui.m4.md` for the hledger-ui manual, or `hledger-web/hledger-web.m4.md` for the hledger-web manual.

-(Don't edit generated files, like `hledger/hledger.md` in the hledger repo or `site/src/1.50/hledger.md` in the hledger_site repo.
+Don't edit the generated files, such as `hledger/hledger.md` in the hledger repo or `site/src/1.50/hledger.md` in the hledger_site repo;
+update the appropriate source file(s) instead.
+These will be in the master branch of the hledger repo.
-If you click "Edit this page" on a recent website manual, you'll see a comment listing all the source files.)
+If you click "Edit this page" on a current release manual on the website, you'll see a comment listing its source files.)

+In the main hledger repo, find and update
+It is usually `hledger/hledger.m4.md` or `hledger/Hledger/Cli/Commands/*.md` for the hledger manual, or `hledger-ui/hledger-ui.m4.md` for the hledger-ui manual, or `hledger-web/hledger-web.m4.md` for the hledger-web manual.

-Manual content changes can be committed with the related code changes, or separately.
+Changes to manuals' content can be committed with the related code changes, or separately.

 ### Compile the Shake script

-Shake.hs automates some doc maintenance tasks.
+`Shake.hs` automates some doc maintenance tasks (complementing `Justfile)`.
-It's best to compile it: in the main hledger repo, run:
+If you use it, it's best to compile it first: in the main hledger repo, run:
 ```
 $ ./Shake.hs
 ```